 As the most common goal, the extracted data can be further analyzed to generate insights.
 This may sound similar to the data analysis process in data mining, but note that data analysis is the goal of data extraction, not part of its process.
 What’s more, the data is analyzed differently.
 One example is that e-store owners extract product details from eCommerce websites like Amazon to monitor competitors’ strategies in real-time.

-Some Use Cases of Data Extraction
+Use Cases of Data Extraction

 Similar to data mining, data extraction has been widely used in multiple industries serving different purposes.
 Besides monitoring prices in eCommerce, data extraction can help in individual paper research, news aggregation, marketing, real estate, travel and tourism, consulting, finance, and many more.

 Companies can extract data from directories like Yelp, Crunchbase, Yellowpages and generate leads for business development.
-You can check out this video to see how to extract data from Yellowpages with a web scraping template.

 Content & news aggregation